VimsRocz/Gnss_Ambiguity_Resolution_integrity/README.md

 # Repository Name: Ambiguity-Resolution-and-Integrity-Analysis
+# My MATLAB Project

+This repository contains MATLAB scripts and code for various data analysis tasks.

 ## Description
 This repository contains MATLAB scripts and code snippets for analyzing and resolving ambiguities in positioning systems, with a focus on integrity analysis.
 The scripts provide implementations of algorithms and techniques for resolving ambiguities in positioning data, computing integrity metrics, and visualizing the results.